-The Cole Memo was rescinded by former Attorney General Jeff Sessions.
+On January 4, 2018, the Cole Memo was rescinded by former Attorney General Jeff Sessions.
 As such, there can be no assurance that the federal government will not seek to prosecute cases involving cannabis businesses that are otherwise compliant with state law.
 Please refer to the section titled "Mandated Disclosure for Canadian Companies with U.S. Marijuana-Related Assets".